-We call the rocky high ground all around Gurruwiling (Arafura Swamp) bukul-nah and larr.
+The rocky high ground around Gurruwiling (Arafura Swamp) is called bukul-nah and larr.
 From this high ground our old people were able to look out over the swamp to watch for smoke as signals of people approaching and hunting on country.
-From the high ground we can see the swamp as it changes with the seasons.
+From the high ground see the swamp as it changes with the seasons.

 Most of our escarpment country is found in the catchment area for Gurruwiling and includes the Parsons and Mitchell Ranges.
 This includes the famous stone quarry of Ngilipidji where for thousands of years Wagilak and Rittharngu craftsmen have made stone tools to be traded over a huge region in this part of north Australia.